There are a lot of resources and supplements for the MBE portion of the bar exam these days.

 3. Provided recent questions that reflect the current style.
 Not use questions that are too old.
 Any older questions are being replaced with new questions that reflect the current MBE format.

-There are “only” 1,375+ real questions available in the UWorld MBE QBank because it has fewer licensed questions to avoid exposing you to outdated questions.
+There are “only” 1,375+ real questions available in the UWorld MBE QBank because the NCBE has retired the older questions.
+AdaptiBar is in the same situation.

 This is not a bad thing.
 You get a closer simulation of what you might see with more recent questions.
 Plus you should be redoing questions anyway.